sohansshetty/todoapp/README.md

 # todoapp

+Create a Dnjango folder in your local machine
-Download or git clone my repository into your local machine and open the todoapp folder in vs code
+Download or git clone my repository into your local machine (Django folder) and open the Django folder in vs code

 In the terminal execute py -m venv env